udacity/create-your-own-adventure/english/marshmallow.md

 You follow the panda up the nearest tree, chewing bamboo shoots as you go [bamboo-shoots](bamboo/bamboo-shoots.md)

-The, with no warning at all, the panda eats shoots and [leaves](punctuation/shooting.md).
+Then, with no warning at all, the panda eats shoots and [leaves](punctuation/shooting.md).